GerdanyJr/GerdanyJr/README.md

 ###

-<p align="left">My name is Gerdany Junior and I am a Full Stack developer, certified AWS Cloud Practitioner, from Bahia - Brazil.
+<p align="left">Hi! my name is Gerdany Junior and I am a Full Stack developer, certified AWS Cloud Practitioner and certified AI Practitioner, from Bahia - Brazil.
 Currently, I am studying for a Bachelor’s degree in Information Systems at IFBA.</p>

 ###